Silver Star Resources

 Silver & lead discovered

-Significant silver & lead deposits discovered at the future site of Texas Silver Mine.
+Significant silver & lead deposits discovered at the future site of the Twin Hills Mine.

 1942